SimonC03/SimonC03/README.md

 # Simon Carlén - @SimonC03

 🚀 Developer | Business & Engineering Student @ Chalmers & School of Business, Economics and Law
 Passionate about combining technology with business, building impactful solutions, and exploring new ideas.
-Currently pursuing double bachelor’s degrees in Mechatronics Engineering and Business Administration, with plans to continue toward an MSc in Data Science & AI

 ---